The VIA board is elected during our Annual Meeting, which convenes in October. Our current Board includes:

 President: Dick Cough

 Directors: Les Brewer, Phil Cunningham, Jeff Dobbs, Tom Testa, Ericka Duym, Paul Coston

-Lifetime Members: Mrs. Grace Arnold, Mrs. Catherine Barrett, Mr. Ron Bilancia, Mr. Louis Blancato, Mrs. Charlotte Bordeaux, Mr. Leslie Brewer, Mrs. Barbara Cole, Mr. Richard Cough, Mr. Lorenzo Creamer, Jr., Mr. Philip Cunningham, Mr. Lawrence Duffy, Miss Deborah Dyer, Miss Barbara Entzminger, Mrs. John Hoche, Mrs. Susan Leiter, Ms. Kathryn MacLeod, Mr. George Merrill, Mr. David Paine, Mrs. Ann Roberts, Mr. William Scott, Curtis and Laurel Simard, Will and Genie Thorndike, Mr. and Mrs. Scott West
+Lifetime Members: Mrs. Grace Arnold, Mrs. Catherine Barrett, Mr. Ron Bilancia, Mr. Louis Blancato, Mrs. Charlotte Bordeaux, Mr. Leslie Brewer, Mrs. Barbara Cole, Mr. Richard Cough, Mr. Lorenzo Creamer, Jr., Mr. Philip Cunningham, Mr. Lawrence Duffy, Miss Deborah Dyer, Miss Barbara Entzminger, Mrs. John Hoche, Mrs. Susan Leiter, Kathryn MacLeod, Mr. George Merrill, Mr. David Paine, Mrs. Ann Roberts, Mr. William Scott, Curtis and Laurel Simard, Kimberly Swan, Will and Genie Thorndike, Mr. and Mrs. Scott West

 The VIA would like to acknowledge Les Brewer, who acted as President for over 35 years.
 Under his quiet and confident direction, the VIA continued to grow, thrive and provide competent stewardship for our properties.
 He continues to be a valuable resource to us.